mpv-player/mpv/DOCS/man/options.rst

       A workaround is to remux to a format like mkv, which enforces packet boundaries.
 Making mpv cache the entire file in memory also works.

+    - Backward playback with Vorbis does not work. libavcodec's decoder discards the first Vorbis packet (after each decoder reset), and the mechanism behind ``--audio-reversal-buffer`` assumes that it strictly outputs a frame for each packet fed to it (the mechanism discards output based on frame count, not timestamps).
+Since this tries to decode each frame on its own, the player never gets a usable audio frame.

     Tuning:

     - Remove all ``--vf``/``--af`` filters you have set.
 Disable deinterlacing.